markwgirard/markwgirard.github.io/_posts/2023-01-27-riddler-five-letter-game.md

 ## Solution

 To get a sense of how to solve this problem more generally, let's look at an example of this game and see how we might recursively develop a strategy to find the optimal probability of winning.
-Suppose the first letter we are given is "s", which we decide to place in the in the 4th slot.
+Suppose the first letter we are given is s, which we decide to place in the in the 4th slot.

 $$
 \underline{\quad} \text{ }\underline{\quad} \text{ } \underline{\quad} \text{ } \underline{\text{ }s\text{ }} \text{ } \underline{\quad}
 $$

-After this placement, we can only win if *exactly* three of the remaining letters drawn are in the range from "a" to "r" (18 letters) and exactly one is in the range from "t" to "z" (6 letters).
+After this placement, we can only win if *exactly* three of the remaining letters drawn are in the range from a to r (18 letters) and exactly one is in the range from t to z (6 letters).
 Given that 4 more letters total must be selected out of the remaining 24, the odds of us having a chance of not losing are

 $$
 \frac{\binom{18}{3}\binom{6}{1}}{\binom{25}{4}}